Seattle, WA | Wilderness First Aid/WFR-R

 Combining a highly experiential in-person training with our self-paced Wilderness Medicine Online course, this program provides all the skills-practice and knowledge needed to handle a range of medical and traumatic emergencies in a wilderness environment.
 Practice treating life threats, stabilizing injuries, and evaluating and managing medical and environmental hardships.
 Additional e-labs apply for the WFR-Refresher.

-10% off for University of Washington students with discount code UW10.
+10% off the UW June course for University of Washington students with discount code UW10.
 Proof of student ID required.

 • • Wilderness First Aid, valid for 2 years